eric-lindau/PSX-Smart-Interface/README.md

 ## Built with
 * [JInput](https://github.com/jinput/jinput) - Used to detect and interface with hardware controllers
 * [Aerowinx Network](http://aerowinx.com/assets/networkers/Network%20Documentation.txt) - Used to interface with PSX over network (**documentation only**)

+## Versions

+### 1.0
+* Added flight control functionality with combined analog inputs (aileron, elevator, rudder, tiller)
+* Added UI for easy user assignment of hardware components to components within PSX
+* Added network interface for add-on to communicate with PSX

+### 1.1
+* Improved stability and efficiency of add-on with CPU threading and fewer ticks per second
+* Improved error catching and error notifications for easier problem solving